Women's NCAA title game outdraws the men's championship with an average of 18.9 million viewers - KESQ

 UConn’s 80-73 win over Southern California in the Elite Eight on April 1, which tipped off after the Iowa game, averaged 6.7 million.
 During the Sweet 16 on March 30, LSU’s victory over UCLA, which preceded the Iowa game, averaged 3.8 million.

+“The great thing about what’s happened the last two years is there are people who only watch out for Caitlin Clark, but there are also people who watch for Caitlin Clark and became interested in the other games,” said Jon Lewis, who runs the Sports Media Watch site.
+“It’s not like the Caitlin Clark games did amazingly well and every other game was at the same level that it was two years ago.
+They were also tuning in on days when Caitlin Clark didn’t play, which is really notable.
+Now, none of those numbers are at the level of what we saw for the Iowa games, but they are a lot better than what the tournament was getting before.”

 The championship game’s return to network television has also benefited the women’s game.
 UConn’s victory over Tennessee in 1995 averaged 7.44 million on CBS.
-Despite ESPN’s work growing the tournament since it acquired the rights in 1996, the closest the network got to that number for the final was in 2002, when 5.68 million watched UConn beat Oklahoma.
+Despite ESPN’s work raising the profile of the tournament since it acquired the rights in 1996, the closest the network got to that number for the final was in 2002, when 5.68 million watched UConn beat Oklahoma.

 “I think our game has been good for a long time and I think people have just missed the boat.
 Now we’ve finally had the exposure, and people have understood, ‘Wow, I haven’t watched women’s basketball for a long time, I’ve missed something.’
 I don’t think they’re going to want to miss anymore,” Iowa coach Lisa Bluder said during the Final Four.
 “Caitlin has certainly been a tremendous star for our game, but there are so many stars in our game.
 So we’re just going to latch onto that next one next year.”